 Notification of Privacy Rights to Students

-As established in the Family Educational Rights and Privacy Act of 1974, (FERPA) Section 438, commonly known as "The Buckley Amendment," Howard College provides students with access to their official educational records and provides an opportunity for a hearing to challenge such records on the grounds that they are inaccurate, misleading, or otherwise inappropriate.
+As established in the Family Educational Rights and Privacy Act of 1974 (FERPA), Section 438, commonly known as “The Buckley Amendment,” Howard College provides students with access to their official educational records and provides an opportunity for a hearing to challenge such records on the grounds that they are inaccurate, misleading, or otherwise inappropriate.
 The college will obtain written consent, via the Student Records Release Request Form, from the student before releasing personally identifiable data from these records except for items classified as directory information.
-However, the college is allowed to contact the student's parents and/or legal guardians when the student is found to be in violation of Code of Student Conduct for alcohol and/or drugs.
-Students may request that all or part of their directory information be withheld from the public by filing a Directory Information Restriction Request Form with the Admissions and Registrar's Office.
+However, the college is allowed to contact the student’s parents and/or legal guardians when the student is found to be in violation of the alcohol and/or drug policies within the Student Standards of Conduct and Disciplinary Process.
+Students may request that all or part of their directory information be withheld from the public by filing a Directory Information Restriction Request Form with the Admissions and Registrar’s Office.

 A part of this policy includes the intent to make the contents of the policy known to students on at least an annual basis.
-This will be done by announcing and publishing the policy in the Catalog that the policy exists.
-The Catalog is available on the college website (www.howardcollege.edu).
+This will be done by announcing and publishing the policy in the Catalog and Student Handbook which can be found on the college website.

 Address of Record